Welcome to the Cornea by Kane blog, your trusted source for an honest opinion about your eyes.

 The treatment options for Fuchs’ dystrophy have really exploded in the last 10 years.
 We can catch the condition much earlier and treat it before people develop the end-stage disease.
 Just a few decades ago the only way to treat this condition was with a full-thickness cornea transplant.
 The techniques we have today allow for quicker recovery and a better chance at restoring near-perfect vision.
 The treatment options can be technically challenging, but that’s part of the reward.
 It’s really fun to give people their life back.

-I am really excited about a new DSAEK 3.0 (partial thickness cornea transplant) injector system that I’ve been working on for the past two years with Lion’s Eye Institute for Transplant and Research.
+I am really excited about a new technique to do DSAEK (partial thickness cornea transplant) that I’ve been working on for the past two years with Lion’s Eye Institute for Transplant and Research.
 They selected me to be their lead cornea surgeon on this project, and I am very grateful for that opportunity.

-This injector system is a revolutionary way of doing DSAEK cornea transplant surgery, with smaller wounds and a brand new “no-touch” technique.
-The system delivers the cornea transplant tissue into the eye without disturbing or damaging the graft.
-It’s really exciting to be able to develop this new device and bring this technology to other cornea surgeons.
+This brand new “no touch” technique is a revolutionary way of doing DSAEK cornea transplant surgery and it uses smaller wounds than every other method.
+The “no touch” technique delivers the cornea transplant tissue into the eye without disturbing or damaging the graft.
+It’s really exciting to be able to advance the field and bring this technique to other cornea surgeons.

 Steven Kane, MD, FAAO is a Cornea, Cataract, and Refractive Surgery specialist with Tailored Eyes in Sarasota county Florida.
 He proudly serves the people of Venice, South Venice, Sarasota, Plantation, Osprey, Nokomis, Laurel, Siesta Key, Casey Key, Bradenton, Lakewood Ranch, Anna Maria, Palmetto, Ellenton, St. Petersburg, Englewood, North Port, Punta Gorda, Port Charlotte, Charlotte Harbor, Manasota Key, Arcadia, Fort Myers and Cape Coral.